New York Period

 Water, Volcanic and Urban Street Scene Paintings

-These paintings were made early on in the 80's while living in New York City.
-Some years ago, I traveled by train from Florence to Sicily with an artist friend and we stood very close to the lava of Mount Etna, an active stratovolcano located in Sicily, Italy.
-Our sneakers melted!
-These paintings were made after that adventure.
-These striking expressionist street scenes of Rome are oil paintings that utilize one point and atmospheric perspective.
+The three striking expressionist urban street scenes of Rome pictured here are oil paintings that utilize one point and atmospheric perspective.
 Ancient architecture can be seen in the background.
-Colors and textures are from reality imagination and memory.
-This series is about courage, overcoming fear, a journey towards truth and light.
+Colors and textures are from reality, imagination and memory.
+This series is about time past, time present and time future.
+A journey towards truth and light.

 Ancient Street